-Sitting in his office on his farm, Joe (not his real name) talks about the changes that have occurred since the days when his great-grandfather ran the farm: the advances in the farm equipment, the use of smartphones, working in an office, and of course, the size of today’s farms.
-Whereas his great grandfather worked 75 acres, 100 acres if you included the wood ground, Joe farms 3000 acres.
+Sitting in his office on his farm, Joe* talks about the changes that have occurred since the days when his great-grandfather ran the farm: the advances in the farm machinery, the use of smart phones, working in an office, and of course, the size of today’s farms.
+Whereas his great grandfather worked 75 acres (100 acres if you included the wood ground) Joe farms 3,000 acres.

 Such was the case several years ago when he wanted to expand his operations.
-With two sons studying agriculture at university, both of whom planned to pursue a career on the family farm, Joe knew he would have to expand to reach a scale that would support all of them.
+With two sons studying agriculture at university, both of whom are pursuing a career on the family farm, Joe knew he would have to expand to reach a scale that would support all of them.

 An ideal plot of land became available for sale but according to Joe, after crunching the numbers, he knew it was going to be hard for him to buy it.